-• Genesys Multicloud CX services are addressed by means of URLs, for example:

-https://best-customer.genesysengage.com

-Exception: Media traffic of WebRTC phones uses TCP port 443 and SRTP.
+Genesys Multicloud CX services are addressed by means of URLs, for example: https://best-customer.genesyscloud.com Exception: Media traffic of WebRTC phones uses TCP port 443 and SRTP.

-There are no stable Internet-routable IP addresses for Agent Desktop and Portal services.
-Other Genesys Multicloud CX services tend to preserve stable IP addresses.
+• There are no stable Internet-routable IP addresses for the services.

-Exception: Genesys Multicloud CX TURN interfaces maintain stable IP addresses for WebRTC media traffic.

-• Do not use IP address-based permissions on your firewall to control access to the Genesys Multicloud CX Portal and Agent Desktop over the Internet.
+- Exception: Genesys Multicloud CX TURN interfaces maintain stable IP addresses for WebRTC media traffic. - Do not use IP address-based permissions on your firewall to control access to Genesys Multicloud CX services over the Internet.

-Configuring firewall permissions based on the current name resolution will prevent users from accessing Genesys Multicloud CX services.
-Outages will occur because the Genesys Multicloud CX IP addresses change periodically and unpredictably.
+Configuring firewall permissions based on the current name resolution will prevent users from accessing your contact center services.
+Outages will occur because the IP addresses change periodically and unpredictably.